Skip to main content

 * @property {string} subName - Child table data model name

-* @property {string} parentId - ID in child table that associates with parent table
+* @property {string} parentId - Parent table ID association in child table

-* @property {Object[]} subData - Child table current data array
+* @property {Object[]} subData - Current child table data array

-* @property {Object[]} subOldData - Child table original data array (for comparison)
+* @property {Object[]} subOldData - Original child table data array (for comparison)

-* @property {string} relateField - Related relationship field key, multiple separated by commas
+* @property {string} relateField - Association relationship field keys, multiple separated by commas

 */